2025-26 Edition

 Evaluate strengths of research findings based on methods used by researchers to develop research proposals.
 Components such as collaborative agreements, guidelines for proposal writing, budgeting, peer-review process, and transitioning from proposal to research project implementation are addressed.

-Restriction: Graduate students only.
-Public Health Majors only.
-College of Health Sciences students only.
-Program in Public Health students only.
-Doctor of Philosophy Degree students only.
+Restrictions: Public Health majors, College of Health Sciences students, School of Population and Public Health students, and Doctor of Philosophy only.

 PUBHLTH 298.
 Directed Studies in Public Health.
 2-8 Units.